-TERENCE K. YOUNG, Professor and Department Head

-THOMAS L. DAVIS, Professor

-ALEXANDER A. KAUFMAN, Professor

-KENNETH L. LARNER, Charles Henry Green Professor of Exploration Geophysics

-GARY R. OLHOEFT, Professor

-MAX PEETERS, Baker Hughes Professor of Petrophysics and Borehole Geophysics

-PHILLIP R. ROMIG, Professor and Dean of Graduate Studies and Research

-JOHN A. SCALES, Professor

-ROEL K. SNIEDER, Keck Foundation Professor of Basic Exploration Science

-ILYA D. TSVANKIN, Professor

-THOMAS M. BOYD, Associate Professor

-YAOGUO LI, Associate Professor

-NORMAN BLEISTEIN, Research Professor

-MICHAEL L. BATZLE, Research Associate Professor

-ROBERT D. BENSON, Research Associate Professor

-HENGREN XIA, Research Assistant Professor

-ROBERT L. KRANZ, Adjunct Associate Professor

-WARREN B. HAMILTON, Distinguished Senior Scientist

-PIETER HOEKSTRA, Distinguished Senior Scientist

-THOMAS R. LAFEHR, Distinguished Senior Scientist

-MISAC N. NABIGHIAN, Distinguished Senior Scientist

-ADEL ZOHDY, Distinguished Senior Scientist

-FRANK A. HADSELL, Professor Emeritus

-GUY H. TOWLE, Professor Emeritus

-JAMES E. WHITE, Professor Emeritus
+TERENCE K. YOUNG, Professor and Department Head THOMAS L. DAVIS, Professor ALEXANDER A. KAUFMAN, Professor KENNETH L. LARNER, Charles Henry Green Professor of Exploration Geophysics GARY R. OLHOEFT, Professor MAX PEETERS, Baker Hughes Professor of Petrophysics and Borehole Geophysics PHILLIP R. ROMIG, Professor and Dean of Graduate Studies and Research JOHN A. SCALES, Professor ROEL K. SNIEDER, Keck Foundation Professor of Basic Exploration Science ILYA D. TSVANKIN, Professor THOMAS M. BOYD, Associate Professor YAOGUO LI, Associate Professor NORMAN BLEISTEIN, Research Professor MICHAEL L. BATZLE, Research Associate Professor ROBERT D. BENSON, Research Associate Professor HENGREN XIA, Research Assistant Professor ROBERT L. KRANZ, Adjunct Associate Professor DAVID J. WALD, Adjunct Associate Professor WARREN B. HAMILTON, Distinguished Senior Scientist PIETER HOEKSTRA, Distinguished Senior Scientist THOMAS R. LAFEHR, Distinguished Senior Scientist MISAC N. NABIGHIAN, Distinguished Senior Scientist ADEL ZOHDY, Distinguished Senior Scientist FRANK A. HADSELL, Professor Emeritus GEORGE V. KELLER, Professor Emeritus GUY H. TOWLE, Professor Emeritus

-Geophysics entails study of the Earth's interior through physical measurements collected either at the earth's surface, in boreholes, from aircraft, or from satellites.
+Geophysicists study the Earth's interior through physical measurements collected at the earth's surface, in boreholes, from aircraft, or from satellites.
 Using a combination of mathematics, physics, geology, chemistry, hydrology, and computer science, both geophysicists and geophysical engineers analyze these measurements to infer properties and processes within the Earth's complex interior.
+Non-invasive imaging beneath the surface of Earth and other planets by geophysicists is analogous to non-invasive imaging of the interior of the human body by medical specialists.

 The Earth supplies all materials needed by our society, serves as the repository of used products, and provides a home to all its inhabitants.
+Geophysics and geophysical engineering have important roles to play in the solution of challenging problems facing the inhabitants of this planet, such as providing fresh water, food, and energy for Earth's growing population, evaluating sites for underground construction and containment of hazardous waste, monitoring non-invasively the aging infrastructures of developed nations, mitigating the threat of geohazards (earthquakes, volcanoes, landslides, avalanches) to populated areas, contributing to homeland security (including detection and removal of unexploded ordnance and land mines), evaluating changes in climate and managing humankind's response to them, and exploring other planets.

-Therefore, geophysics and geophysical engineering have important roles to play in the solution of challenging problems facing the inhabitants of this planet.
-Oil companies and mining firms employ geophysicists to explore for hidden resources around the world.
-Geophysical engineers assess the Earth's near-surface properties when sites are chosen for large construction projects and waste-management operations.
-Geophysical technology is used in environmental applications such as groundwater surveys and tracking the flow of contaminants.
-On the global scale, geophysicists try to understand such Earth processes as heat flow, gravitational, magnetic, electric, thermal, and stress fields within the Earth's interior.
+Energy companies and mining firms employ geophysicists to explore for hidden resources around the world.
+Engineering firms hire geophysical engineers to assess the Earth's near-surface properties when sites are chosen for large construction projects and waste-management operations.
+Environmental organizations use geophysics to conduct groundwater surveys and to track the flow of contaminants.
+On the global scale, geophysicists employed by universities and government agencies (such as the United States Geological Survey, NASA, and the National Oceanographic and Atmospheric Administration) try to understand such Earth processes as heat flow, gravitational, magnetic, electric, thermal, and stress fields within the Earth's interior.
+For the past decade, 100% of CSM's geophysics graduates have found employment in their chosen field, with about 20% choosing to pursue graduate studies.